harshareddy07/DSA-Problems/math/lastDigitInNumber/README.md

 ## 🚀 Problem Statement

 You are given two non-negative integers `a` and `b` as **strings**.
-Your task is to compute the **last digit** of the value of \( a^b \), without calculating the entire power directly.
+Your task is to compute the **last digit** of the value of \( a^b \), without calculating the entire power directly..

 ### Constraints:
 - `a` and `b` can be **very large** (up to 10⁵ digits)